 - Provides a synoptic view of the state-of-the-art and most updated theoretical interpretation, results and data analysis tools of the "worst case" behavior in ionospheric configurations

-Geophysicists, Plasma Physicists, Space Physicists, as well as graduate students and upper level undergraduates in that area.
+Geophysicists, Plasma Physicists, Space Physicists, as well as graduate students and upper level undergraduates in these areas.
 Also researchers in other applied physics fields, including astronomy

 Presenting the Earth’s Ionosphere